NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - The moves that activate even when blocked (example Chouji 8A) will also activate when clashing the initial hitbox
 - Jump attacks have been changed across the cast to make them all air throwable
 - Airthrows are invulnerable during the animation to avoid being hit out of a successful air throw by a move like Itachi’s jA
+- Sound effect plays when a counter-hit occurs

 Note: 3-Man Cell is currently non-functional.